auburnsummer/rd-indexer/orchard/bot/README.md

 This bot package also provides a HTTP API.
 This API is currently only used for the peer review workflow.

-# usage
+# Usage

 `python -m orchard.bot <path to status db> <port>`

 `<port> defaults to 8000 if not given.`

-This uses the Discord HTTP interactions API, so you then have to go to [the developer portal](https://discord.com/developers/applications) and change the URL it's talking to to `{url}/interactions`.
+This uses the Discord HTTP interactions API, so you then have to go to [the developer portal](https://discord.com/developers/applications) and change the URL it's talking to to `{url}/interactions` or `{url}/interactions2`.
 For local development, usage of [ngrok](https://ngrok.com/) is suggested.

+ > 💡 The `/interactions` and `/interactions2` are the same endpoint.
+Sometimes Discord caches
+ > the DNS incorrectly, so you might have to change it to counteract this.

-# environment variables
+# Environment Variables

 - `KEY_ID`: B2 key id.
 Used only if Litestream is enabled.